-Doctors, dentists, surgeons, veterinarians and medical students have some of the highest student loan balances, and therefore the most difficult time qualifying for a mortgage, of most any other profession.
-Most lenders underwrite loan transactions using a calculation for student loan payments that can work to keep these highly trained professionals out of the housing market.
+Doctors, dentists, surgeons, veterinarians and medical students have some of the highest student loan balances, and therefore may have a difficult time qualifying for a mortgage, when compared to other professions.
+Lenders underwrite loan transactions using a calculation for student loan payments that can work to keep these highly trained professionals out of the housing market.

 A “Doctor Loan” was designed to assist these professionals in getting into a home with a low down payment, while avoiding costly PMI payments.
 They’ve been around for many years, but with the renewed focus on student loan debt, they’re making a bit of a comeback.